Triathlon Clubs in Dublin

 Pulse Triathlon Club

 One of Dublin's largest triathlon clubs, welcoming members aged 8 and up, from novices to national champions.
+Produces athletes from novice to national champion level with a strong junior development programme.

 Location